clarus/coq-blog/posts/2015-03-11 Concurrency with promises in Coq.md

     where "A \/ B" := (or A B) : type_scope.

-and the reasons of this definition are the same.
+and the reasons of these definitions are similar.

 ## Next time
 Next time we will see how to implement the primitives `Join` and `First`, to write efficient and non-blocking interactive programs in Coq.